wp-plugins/sp-client-document-manager/readme.txt

 * Dropbox integration to allow your users to import files directly from their dropbox
 * Add unlimited sub folders for better organizing
+* File importer, upload and multiple files with a zip file.

 **Categories**

 * Add Categories
 * Manage Categories allow an admin to designate categories for the user to select, for example a print company could use categories as statuses (Mockup, Draft and Final)

 **Projects**

 * Allow a user to create projects
 * Collaborate with other users with groups
 * Assign a file or files to a project
 * Manage Projects

 **Clients**

 * Client can view all categories set by admin

 Full Support Available through email or Skype.